TaiwoOlatunde1/dockerized-wordpress/README.md

 ## ⚠️ Notes

-- This setup is for **development purposes only** — not production ready as-is.
+- This setup is for **development purposes only** — not production-ready as-is.
 - Ngrok exposes your local WordPress site to the public internet — share responsibly.

 ---